aereaco/datastar/sdk/java/README.md

 ### Events, Event Options, Examples

-There are a few different event types in Datastar and each come with their own options.
-You can check out the [SDK Guide](https://github.com/rphumulock/datastar/blob/develop/sdk/README.md) for a review of all of them.
+There are a few different event types in Nexus-UX and each come with their own options.
+You can check out the [SDK Guide](https://github.com/aereaco/nexus-ux/blob/develop/sdk/README.md) for a review of all of them.

 #### Example: Merging Fragments into the DOM